Porsche 911 (964): Porsche 969

 The Porsche 969 was a concept intended to succeed the Porsche 959 and was based on the then upcoming 964 platform.

 The car was conceived in 1982 as a twin-turbo 911 with four-wheel drive and a PDK gearbox.
 The project received the in-house code 965 and was developed along with the new, 964 generation of the 911.
 However, the intended engine (a 3.3 litre, 374 hp flat-six) could not be used due to cooling problems.
 Various alternatives were considered during the car's development, including a water-cooled version of the traditional flat-six and two variants of Porsche's Indy V8 engine.

 While the 969 shared the 911's roofline, its slanted headlights and wide tail were carryovers from the 959.

 Ultimately, the project was scrapped.
-Ongoing engine development issues and a projected price of over 200.000 DM in the wake of a recession kept it from succeeding the 911 turbo.
-(The 964 turbo made its debut in March 1990.)
+Ongoing engine development issues and a projected price of over 200.000 DM in the wake of a recession kept it from succeeding the 911 turbo (the 964 turbo made its debut in March 1990).
 Fifteen of the 16 prototypes were destroyed in December 1988 and the sole remaining prototype has not been seen since.
-Recently Porsche disclosed that it kept it hidden from public at a warehouse near Zuffenhausen.
+Porsche later disclosed that it kept it hidden from public at a warehouse near Zuffenhausen.